-About one-half mile east of the walls of Jerusalem, at the foot of the Mount of Olives, was located the Garden of Gethsemane.
-This was an orchard or a small farm where olive, fig and pomegranate trees grew.
+The Garden of Gethsemane was located about one-half mile east of the walls of Jerusalem, at the foot of the Mount of Olives.
+This was an orchard or a small farm where olive, fig, and pomegranate trees grew.
 Gethsemane was the place of the "olive press" where they crushed the olives and extracted the oil.
-To this place of the olive press Jesus came with His disciples that He might be crushed, and the blessing and virtue of His life flow forth.
+To this place of the olive press Jesus came with His disciples that He might be crushed and the blessing and virtue of His life flow forth.